revaturelabs/interviewquestions/Java/OOP/NestedClasses.md

 ![Complex](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/Complex%20(2).svg)
 <details><summary><b>Show Answer</b></summary>

-> - lambda is not an inner class, when the lambda expression is used a private static class with an object return type and Object parameter is created to implement the functional interface.
+> - Lambda is not an inner class, when the lambda expression is used a private static class with an object return type and Object parameter is created to implement the functional interface.
 > - This is the reason why an anonymous class "Outer$1" is not created in the case of the lambda expression.

 </details>